vin136/vinay-varma/_posts/2020-05-05-collection.md

 # The Vicious cycle
 We Sense the world.
 And then we associate.
 We then segregate them into good and bad.
 Any further perception is limited by these associations.

+# Discipline
+It takes some effort to stick to a regimen.
+But it’s the only way to transform oneself.
+A sense of personal growth seems to be very fundamental for a good life.
+We all have this longing to expand and grow beyond ourselves.
+Whatever the means one may choose, discipline is the tool.

+# Keep it simple
+Life is simple.
+Catch yourself, whenever you are trying to make it otherwise.
+Do not escape reality.
+Acknowledge your feelings and desires without judgment.
+Do not hurry.
+There is no compulsion to reach conclusions.
+Appreciate uncertainty.
+We can take better actions under this framework.
+Forcing reality is a loser’s game.
+Keep it simple.

+# Pay the dues
+Pay attention to your desires and fears.
+We are complex creatures.
+Often we are unsure of what we want.
+It takes deliberate struggle to evade dissatisfaction and boredom.
+So let it be.
+Pay the dues.

+# Take Charge
+Imagine.
+Consciously, not impulsively imagine what your ideal life should be like.
+Imagine freely, the kind of family, the nature of work and the world you would like to live in.Feel it to the bone.
+Now, do What you should be doing today to move in that direction.
+You can either live intentionally or succumb to the compulsive desires sold to you.
+There is always somebody dictating you the norms, selling you their fears and insecurities.
+Taking charge involves paying enough attention to these superficial desires, so they lose their grip.
+To connect with your deepest longings, you need to imagine freely and act.
+The feedback can only come through action.
+So, it’s better to imagine yourself, take charge and act.

+# Anger
+It’s absorbing.
+But, it damages both the ends.
+The physical sensations are not pleasurable,often the actor feels more pain than the recipient.
+A moment’s awareness settles everything down.
+Somewhere along the line,control is being dropped.
+It is a fun exercise to actively take note of these situations , and seek to involve in them.
+To non-judgmentally observe your response.
+It becomes impossible to be both conscious and angry.